-At this time, two of the three faculty members are within retirement range.
+At this time, all of the three faculty members are within retirement range: one is 50-54 and two are over 55.

 2.3d Analysis of Faculty Staffing Needs and Rationale to Support Requests

 The Theatre Arts Department is unique from other academic departments in that many of the department's courses are directly related to the two production programs and we are required to manage and maintain a major performing arts facility as part of our workload.
 These facts alter significantly the nature of all faculty positions within our department.
 Examples include, but are not limited to, the following: